Progressively Projected Newton's Method: Results

 \paragraph*{Boundary conditions and materials.} Dirichlet constraints are enforced using penalty potentials.
 All elastic solids employ the Neo-Hookean material in 2D and the Stable Neo-Hookean~\cite{smith18} model in 3D.
-Frictional contact uses the IPC~\cite{ipc} potentials with bactracking line search for sufficient descent and intersection-based filtering.
-We use the rigid body inertial potential by~\citet{primal_dual}.
+Frictional contact uses the IPC~\cite{ipc} potentials with backtracking line search for sufficient descent and intersection-based filtering.
+We use the rigid body inertial potential by Macklin et al.~\citet{primal_dual}.
 A list of material parameters, mesh sizes, and time step settings is provided in Table~\ref{tab:sim_params}.